 Q: What is Pre-Apprenticeship?

-A: Pre-apprenticeship is defined as a program or set of strategies designed to prepare individuals for entry into Register Apprenticeship Programs (RAP), Industry-Recognized Apprenticeship Programs (IRAP) or other job opportunities.
-Pre-apprenticeships may last from a few weeks, to a few months, and may or may not include wages or stipend.
+A: Pre-apprenticeship is a program or set of strategies designed to prepare individuals for entry into Register Apprenticeship Programs (RAP), Industry-Recognized Apprenticeship Programs (IRAP) or other job opportunities.
+Pre-apprenticeships may last from a few weeks to a few months and may or may not include wages or stipend.
 Pre-apprenticeship programs have varied program elements; however, at the core, places an individual on a pathway to employability through a RAP or IRAP.

 Q: What is Youth Apprenticeship?

-A: Apprenticeship programs for high school students combine academic and technical classroom instruction with work experience through an Industry Recognized Apprenticeship Program (IRAP) or Registered Apprenticeship Program (RAP).
+A: Apprenticeship programs for high school students combine academic and technical classroom instruction with work experience through a Registered Apprenticeship Program (RAP) or an Industry Recognized Apprenticeship Program (IRAP).
 It provides the foundation for students to choose among multiple pathways after high school – to enroll in college, to enter an apprenticeship program, begin full-time employment, or a combination.